 Differential transcript usage

 Mouse RNA-Seq was quantified with Salmon (61) against our previously published BMDM transcriptome (52).
-To reduce complexity, representative gene models were selected as in Table LASTSUPPLEMENTALTABLE to represent the isoforms of Loup and Spi1.
-TPMs were imported with Tximport (62) and relative transcript usage calculated with DRIMSeq by treating the Loup, Spi1_AFE1 and Spi2_AFE2, all of which originate at the upstream exon as a single feature.
+To reduce complexity, representative gene models were selected as in Table S8tto represent the isoforms of Loup and Spi1.
+TPMs were imported with Tximport (62) and relative transcript usage calculated with DRIMSeq (PMID: 28105305) by treating the Loup, Spi1_AFE1 and Spi2_AFE2, all of which begin at the upstream exon, as a single feature.

 Ribo-Seq

 Adapters were removed with Cutadapt (49).
 A tRNA/rRNA index was built with Bowtie2 (56) and mapped reads were discarded.
-The remaining reads were mapped with STAR to the Hg38 genome, guided by a custom annotation set composed of Gencode v41 merged with the published isoform atlas from primary macrophages (31).
+The remaining reads were mapped with STAR in end-to-end mode to the Hg38 genome, guided by a custom annotation set composed of Gencode v41 merged with the published isoform atlas from primary macrophages (31).
 Multimapping reads were discarded.

 Western Bloting